-- 1. The physical boundaries of the Industrial A zoning district could be extended to the east side of Maple Street Extension (zoned residential) although the development potential is limited due to steep slopes and residential uses. - 2.
-The Zoning Regulations could be modified to: - a.
+- 1. Remediating (by the owners) of any environmental issues impeding development of the former Berkshire Transformer property. - 2.
+Extending the physical boundaries of the Industrial A zoning district to the east side of Maple Street Extension (zoned residential) although the development potential is limited due to steep slopes and residential uses. - 3.
+Modifying the Zoning Regulations to: - a.
 Allow shallower setbacks from the rail line. - b.
 Allow more lot coverage (currently at 35%) - c.
 Allow buildings larger than 15,000 SF by Special Permit.